dododogame/dododo-wiki/beatmap-spec.md

 FAKE_JUDGE_LINE
 ```

-This control sentence creates a new judge line for this row of beatmap but a fake one
+This control sentence creates a new judgement line for this row of beatmap but a fake one
 (which does not affect the gameplay but is purely ornamental).
 After this control sentence, you can add the following control sentences
-to define the behaviors of the new fake judge line without affecting the judge lines
+to define the behaviors of the new fake judgement line without affecting the judgement lines
 defined previously:
 - `SPACE_X`,
 - `SPACE_Y`,